alicialawjy/MATLAB-sway-structure/README.md

 Script **Qn1_rcond.m** is used to determine rcond value when different number of cross bracings (i.e diagonal elements) are added to a Truss system.
 To give some background:
 - 'rcond' is known as the reciprocal condition number.
 It is a scale-invariant measure of how close a given matrix is to the set of singular matrices.
-- Computationally, if the rcond is smaller than the machine precison, \epsilon = 1 x 10-15, the matrix is considered badly conditioned and the structure is statically unstable.
+- Computationally, if the rcond is smaller than the machine precison, ε = 1 x 10-15, the matrix is considered badly conditioned and the structure is statically unstable.
-- This script is used to determine the number of cross bracings required to achieve a statically structure, aka. the limit where the rcond > \epsilon.
+- This script is used to determine the number of cross bracings required to achieve a statically structure, aka. the limit where the rcond > ε.

 Script **CourseworkScript.m** is used to run through different possible design configurations for both Truss and Frame systems to identify the most optimal structure.
 It takes into consideration:
 - Economy: material quantity and costs,